AgateTravel WeLiveToServe

 1. Sun-protective items: SPF 50+ sunblock, aloe vera gel, sun hats and sunglasses.

-2. Bring along a parasol, both practical in rainy and sunny hours.
+2. Bring along a parasol, useful in both rainy and sunny hours.

 3. Mini potable fans are always your best friends.